How to Buy Bitcoin with Paypal in 2019

 If you’re new to cryptocurrency but already have a PayPal account and money in it, you may want to know how to buy Bitcoin with PayPal.
-It turns out if you want to do that, it’s a bit more tricky - and much more expensive.
-One of the main reasons why it’s difficult is the potential for chargebacks.
+It turns out if you want to do that, it’s a bit more tricky and, at times, more expensive.
+One of the main reasons why it’s difficult to purchase BTC using PayPal is the potential for chargebacks.
 You can’t reverse a Bitcoin transaction, but PayPal allows you to get your money back in some cases, so there is a lot of potential for fraud.

-There are still ways to buy Bitcoin with PayPal.
+There are still ways to buy Bitcoin with PayPal quickly and conveniently.
 Of course, you will need a Bitcoin wallet - if you need help with creating one, read our guide.

-Websites that facilitate these kinds of transactions help put you in touch with someone who is looking to sell Bitcoins, who accepts PayPal as a payment method.
+Websites that facilitate direct trade of Bitcoins help put you in touch with someone who is looking to sell Bitcoins, who accepts PayPal as a payment method.
 Websites that may help are LocalBitcoins and Paxful, for example.

 XCoins is a website that operates what it describes as a Bitcoin secured loan system, whereby it allows Bitcoin owners to “lend” their cryptocurrency to potential PayPal buyers, who can then do with it what they will.
 However, you have to pay their lender’s fee, which is at least 15%.
-You also pay a “loan origination fee,” at 7.5 of your investment and a PayPal processing fee of several percent plus a flat rate of a few cents on top of that.
+You also pay a “loan origination fee,” at 7.5% of your investment and a PayPal processing fee of several percents plus a flat rate of a few cents on top of everything.

 After buying - or “lending” - Bitcoin through XCoins (don’t forget to validate the transaction through your PayPal account) your coins will be stored in your XCoins wallet.
 You are advised to move them to a more secure place of your choice.

 For more information on how to buy Bitcoin using PayPal, read our guide with five websites that accept PayPal.